Lurk-Games/KeyBeat/README.md

 # KeyBeat

-KeyBeat is a rhythm game where you aim and press keys to the beat of the music.
-It's a free-to-win Roblox rhythm game and it's now open sourced.
+KeyBeat is a rhythm game where you press keys to the beat of the music.
+It's a free-to-win rhythm game and it's now open sourced.
 It was made in LÖVE2D

 ## How to download